Phonons, electrons and thermal transport in Planckian high T$_c$ materials: Action and reaction of electrons and phonons

 Our starting point is recent measurements of the thermal diffusivity $D_\text{th}$ in several cuprates near optimal doping at temperatures $T$ up to 600 K \cite{Zhang5378, PhysRevB.100.241114}.
 Above around 200 K the inverse thermal diffusivity, a measure of thermal resistivity, is found to behave as

 with the temperature-independent coefficients

 Here $v_s$ is the sound speed and $m_\star$ the effective electron mass.
+The dimensionless prefactor $\lambda_o \sim 1/5$ in these materials \cite{PhysRevB.100.241114}.
 The leading high temperature behavior $D_\text{th} \sim v_s^2 \times \hbar/(k_B T)$ in (\ref{eq:Dth}) is characteristic of crystalline insulators with poor thermal conduction \cite{Zhang19869, Behnia_2019, Mousatov2020}.
 This term is due to the degradation of the phonon heat current due to phonon anharmonicity and is entirely analogous to the $T$-linear scattering of electrons by classical phonons.
 The fact that the high temperature heat transport of unconventional metals mirrors that of insulators is consistent with the dominant heat transport by phonons seen in the large Lorenz ratio, mentioned above.

 The constant offset term in (\ref{eq:Dth}), however, is not present in crystalline insulators \cite{Zhang19869}.
 We have already seen that the heat is carried by phonons.
 The inverse diffusivity is thus proportional to the phonon scattering rate.
 The additive inverse diffusivity in (\ref{eq:Dth}) therefore immediately suggests a Matthiessen rule in which a single degree of freedom undergoes two distinct scattering mechanisms.
 Given that the constant term is absent in insulators, the most natural additional scattering process is that of phonons by charge carriers (more precisely, particle-hole pairs).
 That is, it is natural to read (\ref{eq:Dth}) as